John Walton Jr. Planes

 Transitional Earlier / Middle Plane

 The body chamfers have a transitional angle, between "shallow" and "steeper".
-The chamfer end detail is more of a flute than a long taper.
+The wedge finial is more of the middle form whereas the cutout is transitional, between a shallow and a greater curvature form.
+The chamfer stop ends with a detail that is more of a flute than a long taper.
 The plane is 10 5/32" long.

 Wedges; early, middle, transitional presented top to bottom.
 On the transitional wedge, the finial is more of the middle form whereas the cutout is transitional, between a shallow and a greater curvature form.